HL1Te/HL1Te/README.md

 - 👋 Hi, I’m @HL1Te
 - 👀 I’m interested in programming and web design
-- 🌱 I’m currently learning html, c#.
+- 🌱 I’m currently learning html, c#, python, c++, and other.

 <!---
 HL1Te/HL1Te is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.